Justin-DynamicD/packer-windows-vsphere/scripts/README.md

 ## configure-host.ps1

 General OS configuration.
-Example context is feature add/remove.
+Content currently installs Chocolatey, Git, and then some DSC Modules to aide in deployment.
+Obviously all of this can be changed.

 ## winrm.ps1